jjl014/RailsChat/README.md

 I was really disappointed that I wasn't able to figure out how to cache post request data, so that the data can exist in both the redis cache as well as the database.

 ## Future Directions
-* Save POST request data to redis cache as well as database
+* Save POST request data to Redis cache as well as database
 * Push Rails API server to Heroku and make use of their NGINX load balancer.